pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 writes to `record.help` must be visible.
-The second membarrier in `C2` matches the compiler barrier in `RB`: if the read-side section has written to `record.pin`, that write must be visible, otherwise, the helper's write to `help.pin_or_gen` must be visible to the reader.
+The second membarrier in `C2` matches the compiler barrier in `RB`: if the read-side section has written to `record.pin`, that write must be visible, otherwise, the cleanup threads's write to `help.pin_or_gen` must be visible to the reader.
 Finally, when scanning for pinned values, we can't determine whether the reader used its own value or the one we published, so we must conservatively add both to the pinned set.